Four Important Tips to Improve Your Active Listening Skills

 These four tips will help your sales team improve their active listening skills, but be forewarned: while this sounds simple, it requires a great deal of practice and self-awareness.

 #1 Listen with the intent to understand

 Active listening starts with listening with the intent to understand.
 It couldn’t be more basic, but it is really difficult.
 It means that as seller, I change my focus from pitching my product and shift instead to a mode of truly understanding the other person.
 It really starts with intention.

 #2 Focus completely on listening

 This means no multi-tasking.
-The word active means that I am so engaged in listening to another that I really can’t send an email, check my smart phone, plan my best response to an objection or anything else.
+The word active means that I am so engaged in listening to another that I really can’t send an email, check my smartphone, plan my best response to an objection or anything else.
 It means that I’m all ears.

 #3 Ask questions to understand

 As I’m listening, when I hear something that could be interpreted multiple ways, or when I hear something that isn’t clear to me, I inquire to be sure that I’m really understanding their intent.
 If I’m not asking questions I run the risk of making assumptions that may not tie back to what the buyer intended.
 It means asking thought provoking questions that take the conversation to a deeper level.
-Questions like “is that problem effecting other departments?”, “What could this mean to your customer base?”
+Questions like “is that problem affecting other departments?”, “What could this mean to your customer base?”
 Honing the ability to ask these questions will deepen your understanding significantly.

 #4 Summarize what this means to the speaker

 This technique, above all sets a great listener apart from others.
 It is one thing to be able to summarize the key points of what was said – and that is important-but to reflect what it means back to the speaker is when the speaker will feel heard and understood at a deeper level.
 “Wow, it sounds like solving this production problem would take a huge load off and free you up for some of the other projects you’re hoping to get to.”
 This is different from hearing at a self-serving level.